 In our Lower School (Grades 1-4), we continue to cultivate the same skills and values in your child.
 Care for self, care for others, and care for the environment are emphasized, as are honesty, self-control, and responsibility.
 Friendship, decision-making, and conflict resolution are ongoing topics of discussion, building the character and skills your child will need throughout life.

-Lower School students also build and hone their leadership skills through the many guided opportunities we provide for group presentations and performances in the classroom and at assemblies and variety shows, through work with younger children in “buddy classes”, and through the fifth graders’ role as leaders in our Lower School.
+Lower School students also build and hone their leadership skills through the many guided opportunities we provide for group presentations and performances in the classroom and at assemblies and variety shows, through work with younger children in “buddy classes”, and through the fourth graders’ role as leaders in our Lower School.

-independently, and take responsibility for his or her own success.
-The eighth grade theme is Leadership Development, and by eighth grade, individually and collectively, our oldest Renbrook students are leaders on campus in sports, the arts, and independent study service.
-The opportunity to lead in the middle school years gives students confidence to step up to lead in secondary school.
+In the Upper School (Grades 5-8), your child will learn to think critically, decide independently, and take responsibility for their own success.
+The eighth-grade theme is Leadership Development, and by eighth grade, individually and collectively, our oldest Renbrook students are leaders on campus in sports, the arts, and independent study service.
+The opportunity to lead in the middle school years gives students the confidence to step up to lead in secondary school.

 Student leadership at Renbrook is never more apparent than in uniquely Renbrook traditions such as the daily Upper School Morning Meeting, run by our oldest students, which kindles community while providing opportunities for individual growth.
-In these meetings, students come to the lecturn to share news about school teams, clubs, and accomplishments.
+In these meetings, students come to the lectern to share news about school teams, clubs, and accomplishments.
 These daily experiences strengthen public speaking skills, peer recognition, and leadership development.

 Establishing strong moral character, and developing skills rooted in sensitivity and justice are essential to the Renbrook experience.
-We value honor and integrity for their central role in building character in our students, and are committed to a strong principled foundation where respecting and considering the welfare of others is paramount.
+We value honor and integrity for their central role in building character in our students and are committed to a strong principled foundation where respecting and considering the welfare of others is paramount.